 Virginia agencies, including the State Council of Higher Education for Virginia, also protect the privacy of student records, including information provided when applying for financial aid.
 In addition, the Virginia Freedom of Information Act excludes from mandatory disclosure scholastic records that contain information concerning identifiable individuals.

 There have been no changes to Veterans Educational Benefits; if you are eligible for benefits, you should continue to receive them without interruption.
 More information on military benefits is available on the Student Financial Services website.
+If you have additional questions regarding your federal military educational benefits, please connect with our Military Affiliated Students support team, or if you are experiencing unexpected financial hardship, please visit our Care and Support Services and Hoo Needs Help.

 As of this writing, the U.S. Department of Education (ED) has not reported any substantial disruptions with the Free Application for Federal Student Aid (FAFSA) or other federal financial aid processes they administer.
 We will continue to work with the ED to ensure that students receive the federal aid for which they qualify.
 UVA’s Office of Student Financial Services continues to prepare financial aid packages for new and returning students.
 For more information, please visit the Student Financial Services website.